Andrew-Wyllie/Recipe-Skipper/README.md

 Could:

-1. Let the user save the Recipe in the clean, printable format
+1. Let the user save the Recipe in the clean, printable format along with the URL

 ## 2. Detection Methods